 No one has parenting completely figured out—especially adoptive parenting.
-Some parents-by-adoption may be offended by anyone saying their family is anything other than typical, but the truth is that there are certain considerations that have to be made when parenting because our children have experienced a tremendous loss as the foundation of their lives.
+Some parents-by-adoption may be offended by anyone saying their family is anything other than typical, but the truth is that certain considerations and discussions have to be made when parenting because our children have experienced a tremendous loss as the foundation of their lives.

 We have to trust our children as they work through their feelings, ask questions, request more or less, and express their needs.